1973 Portuguese legislative election

 Parliamentary elections were held in Portugal on 28 October 1973.
-After the only opposition party withdrew from the election, the People's National Action (ANP) was the only list to contest the election, winning all 150 seats.
-The 1973 election would be the last held under the Estado Novo.
-Five months later, the Carnation Revolution would bring down Caetano's government.
+After the only opposition party withdrew from the election, the ruling People's National Action (ANP)—formerly the National Union—was the sole party to contest the election, winning all 150 seats.
+The 1973 election would be the last held under the Estado Novo, as five months later, the Carnation Revolution would bring down the regime.
 In 1975, the Constituent Assembly of Portugal was elected in the first democratic elections since 1925.

 Electoral system

 The electoral system, constitutionally amended in 1971, maintained the National Assembly to be elected through plurality voting with semi-open party list in 22 constituencies, with all seats of a constituency going to a sole victor.
 Voters were formally allowed to strike out individual names.
 The Chamber of Corporations, consisting of 200 members or more, was appointed by the government following its re-endorsement by the new National Assembly, the last to be before the Carnation Revolution next year.

 All natural-born nationals residing in Portugal for the past five years were allowed to stand for election, with all mature, literate citizens officially enlisted for the process.
 An additional 962,854 overseas citizens participated in an election to the National Assembly for the first time.
 Some scarcely populated remote countryside regions in the Portuguese overseas territories of Angola and Mozambique were infiltrated by pro-independence guerrillas.
 Most of Portuguese Guinea (now Guinea-Bissau) was under the control or heavy influence of the guerrillas at the time.